Before the test

 If you do not attend the session(s) you booked, this will not count towards your re-sit attempts.

-Remote proctoring sessions can be scheduled to take place any time (24/7) during the published test window dates.
+Remote proctoring sessions can be scheduled to take place any time (24/7, subject to availability) during the published remote proctoring test window dates.
+The remote proctoring test window ends 3 days prior to the conclusion of the relevant test window.

 You are strongly advised to book your test session to occur early in the test window to ensure that there is enough time to reschedule your session, should you experience any genuine misadventure of significant technical problems during your initial test session booking.